 I am not the only creative who has struggled during COVID-19.
 I had a bit of an epiphany while listening to the “Existential Home Cooking Dilemmas” podcast with David Chang.
 It’s not just that I’m struggling with making an income, but when I am not traveling and exploring I feel stilted and uninspired.

 I find myself sitting on the couch, flipping through Netflix, Amazon Prime, On Demand, and HBO Max for unproductive minutes that turn into hours.
 I realize this is uncomfortably real, but it is my state of being.
 This is me.

 Food is getting me through this, and not just eating it.
 I do not aspire to be on some reality show about obese people.
 It’s about learning new cooking methods and tasting new flavors.
 It’s about trying that little taco joint or hidden pho spot that I would have never discovered without starting this blog.

 I am seeing food connections across cultural lines.
 I am starting to genuinely believe that food will save us!
-I used to think it was soccer that would save us, but I digress.
+Sports used to be the thing that would save us, soccer specifically, but I digress.

 My husband, Ryan, is tired of the food talk, although he benefits from my culinary efforts.
 For instance, tonight, we’re having chicken tacos, but I am cooking the chicken in chipotle peppers, onion, and adoba spice.
 While I’m making up this taco recipe as I go, there is no doubt in my mind that it will be anything but delicious.

 So, food is helping.
-Just today I made delicious guacamole while listening to Bricia Lopez talk about moles on David Chang’s podcast.
-Now I really want to find a good Northern Colorado restaurant for moles].
+Just today I made creamy guacamole while listening to Bricia Lopez talk about moles on David Chang’s podcast.
+Now I really want to find a good Northern Colorado restaurant for moles.